AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 Adobe provides two standard ("core") XDM classes: [!DNL XDM Individual Profile] and [!DNL XDM ExperienceEvent].
 In addition these core classes, you can also create your own custom classes to describe more specific use cases for your organization.
 Custom classes are defined by an organization when there are no Adobe-defined core classes available to describe a unique use case.

-### Mixin {#mixin}
+### Field group {#mixin}

 A field group is a reusable component that defines one or more fields that implement certain functions such as personal details, hotel preferences, or address.
-Mixins are intended to be included as part of a schema that implements a compatible class.
+Field groups are intended to be included as part of a schema that implements a compatible class.

-Mixins define which class(es) they are compatible with based on the behavior of the data they represent (record or time series).
+Field groups define which class(es) they are compatible with based on the behavior of the data they represent (record or time series).
 This means that not all field groups are available for use with all classes.

 [!DNL Experience Platform] includes many standard Adobe field groups while also allowing vendors to define field groups for their users, and individual users to define field groups for their own specific concepts.